World Forum/Communist Quiz: The sketch

 A quiz show named "World Forum" is hosted by Eric Idle.
-He introduces his four guests, Karl Marx (played by Terry Jones), Vladimir Lenin (played by John Cleese), Che Guevara (played by Michael Palin) and Mao Zedong (played by William Tang in Flying Circus and by Terry Gilliam in Live at the Hollywood Bowl).
+He introduces his four guests, Karl Marx (played by Terry Jones), Vladimir Lenin (played by Peter Sellers on Flying Circus and John Cleese in Live at The Hollywood Bowl), Che Guevara (played by Spike Milligan on Flying Circus and Michael Palin in Live at the Hollywood Bowl) and Mao Zedong (played by William Tang in Flying Circus and by Terry Gilliam in Live at the Hollywood Bowl).
 Despite announcing this event as a "unique occasion in the history of television" the host then simply starts asking these historical figures trivial quiz questions.
 Marx is asked which English football team is nicknamed "The Hammers".
 He has obviously no idea (in reality it's West Ham United F.C.).
 Idle then asks Guevara a different question, namely in which year Coventry City FC last won the FA Cup?
 When Guevara also fails to give any answer at all Idle throws the question open to the other guests, but still receives no answer from any of then.
 Idle then says: "Well, I'm not surprised you didn't get that.
 It was in fact a trick question: Coventry City have never won the FA Cup."
 (Coventry City has since won the FA Cup.)
 With the scores all equal the second quiz round begins.
 Idle asks Lenin the name of the song by Teddy Johnson and Pearl Carr which won the Eurovision Song Contest 1959.
 Lenin has no clue, so Idle once again throws the question open.
 Unexpectedly Mao rings his buzzer and gives the correct answer: "Sing Little Birdie" (The song actually finished second.).

 Idle then takes Marx to the special gift section of the quiz.
 He is able to win a beautiful lounge suite if he is able to answer all questions correctly.
 The host announces that Marx has chosen questions on the workers control of factories as his special subject.
 He asks Marx by what other development the industrial proletariat is conditioned, to which Marx correctly answers: "The development of the industrial bourgeoisie".
 Idle continues asking what kind of struggle the struggle of class against class is, to which Marx again correctly replies: "A political struggle".
 The final question however turns out to be another sports question, when Marx is asked who won the 1949 FA Cup Final?
 As Marx desperately tries to reply unrelated things like "the worker's control of the means of production" and "the struggle of the urban proletariat" the host informs him that he lost and that the correct answer was in fact the Wolverhampton Wanderers F.C. who beat Leicester City F.C., 3–1.
 The broadcast closes with stock footage of a crowd cheering over a winning goal during an association football match.
 A caption announces that "next week" the four leading heads of state of the Afro-Asian Nations will be playing against Bristol Rovers at Molineux.